Waiting game: Nationals get 6 days off before World Series

 ”I saw a stat today where there’s been 12 times where teams have had five or more days off going into the World Series.
 And you know what the record was?
 6-6,” Dozier said. ”So it’s not that big a deal.”

-Baseball is a sport that is more of a daily grind than any other, with game followed by game followed by game for six months, so this stretch is rather unusual for the Nationals: They haven’t played since finishing off a sweep of the St. Louis Cardinals in the NL Championship Series at home last Tuesday – and they won’t play until Game 1 of the Fall Classic on the road next Tuesday.

-Washington’s next opponent gets much less of a respite: The Houston Astros and New York Yankees were getting set to play Game 6 of the AL Championship Series on Saturday night.
+Washington’s next opponent gets much less of a respite: The Astros finished off the New York Yankees in Game 6 of their AL Championship Series on Saturday night.

-The good news for the Nationals is that their pitchers get to recharge and they can set up their rotation exactly how they want.
-The flip side is that their hitters might not be sharp when play resumes.

 ”Baseball season’s kind of uncomfortable.
 Your body’s kind of under constant fire,” right fielder Adam Eaton said. ”And when you get a breath of fresh air, sometimes it has a tendency to relax a little bit.”